scaleway/scaleway-cli/docs/migration_guide_v2.md

 ## Justification for a v2

-### Design Docker oriented

-CLI v1 was designed to offer a syntax close to the Docker syntax.
-For instance, running a command such as `echo foobar` on a remote server is `scw run ubuntu-bionic echo foobar` which mimic `docker run ubuntu echo foobar`.
-While this can be useful for some tasks, there are plenty of actions that do not fit in with this paradigm.
-E.g., attaching to a running server sub-resources such as volumes or security groups are not performed easily using this paradigm because Docker doesn't provide the same features.

-In CLI v2 we offer support for a wide range of actions on all resources present and coming in the Scaleway Elements ecosystem.
-Actions are organized around a set of verbs such as `list`, `get`, `create`, `update` that can be used with a wide variety of products and do not suppose any preconceived workflow.

-### No design for multiple products
+### Multiple products design

-CLI v1 was created at a time targeting a single Scaleway Elements product: instance.
+CLI v1 was created while targeting a single Scaleway Elements product: instance.
 Scaleway got many more products in its Elements ecosystem that need to be available from the CLI.
 Having ad-hoc commands for all our products was not going to be a scalable solution.
 We needed to have a more systematic approach across all products.